GRAVITY Instrument Description

 Characteristics and performances

 The limiting magnitudes currently offered are listed in the two tables below.
-The limiting magnitudes were determined during the commissioning of the instrument and cover three seeing regimes, because the performance is largely influenced by the efficiency of the injection into the fibres.
+They cover three turbulence regimes, because the performance is largely influenced by the efficiency of the injection into the fibres.
 However, for certain targets it may be advisable to set more stringent, intermediate turbulence constraints, e.g. if offset Coudé guiding is required, or if the target is at high airmass (especially because the turbulence constraint is measured at zenith).

 |single field||SC (= FT)||9.0m||8.0m||7.0m|